testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-recorder/ios-apps/add-steps-before-after.md

 ---

 ---
 There are times when you might want to add steps before and after a test step, for an iOS project.
-In this document, we will discuss how to do that via the Testsigma Recorder.
+In this document, we will discuss how to do that via the Test Recorder.

 &emsp;

 ---
 ##**Pre-requisites:**
-You should already be familiar with [Testsigma’s Recorder](https://testsigma.com/docs/test-cases/create-steps-recorder/ios-apps/overview/).
+You should already be familiar with [Test Recorder](https://testsigma.com/docs/test-cases/create-steps-recorder/ios-apps/overview/).

 &emsp;

 ---
 ##**How to add a step before and after a pre-existing test step in an iOS project in Testsigma:**
-1. Create a Test Case using Testsigma’s Recorder.
+1. Create a Test Case using Test Recorder.

-2. Go to the created test steps on Testsigma’s Recorder UI.
+2. Go to the created test steps on Test Recorder UI.

 3. Hover on one of the test steps, you should see additional options appear for the test step: